MultiQC/MultiQC/docs/usage.md

 > many core MultiQC features and even some plots.
 It should only be used
 > as a last resort.

-To do this, MultiQC uses the `simple` template.
+To generate PDFs, MultiQC uses the `simple` template.
 This uses flat plots, has no navigation or toolbar and strips out all JavaScript.
 The resulting HTML report is pretty basic, but this simplicity is helpful when generating PDFs.